pickles976/WordleClone/documentation/README.md

 8. I read through some Svelte tutorials and got started with a Svelte template.
 There is considerably less boilerplate compared to something like React, but I'm not sure how it would be for larger projects where you need to manage a central state-- I am not sure what solutions it offers for something like that.
 It's very fun though!

+9. I tried out the Redux-style store in Svelte.
+It's really awesome and easy to use.
+It's very easy to subscribe props to store objects with the $ operator.
+I was hoping to add more visualization to game over stuff and the information theory stuff but the way my game object was set up meant I would either need to send callbacks into the object, or I would need to move some of the game loop logic up into App.svelte, and I felt like that wasn't necessary since I have already worked on this project for quite a bit.
+If I had known a bit more about Svelte, I hopefully could have architected my app a bit better from the start instead of going so heavy on the OOP.
+But I am decently pleased with how it turned out even if it is very basic.

+Thanks for coming up with a fun project idea!